dbabbitt/share/README.md

                xkcd_set.add(self.nearest_xkcd_name_dict[nearest_neighbor])
            if len(xkcd_set) == len(spread_points):

-               # Calculate the spread value, which measures how far the points are from the fixed point
+               # Measure how far the points are from the fixed point
                spread_value = nu.calculate_spread(spread_points[1:], fixed_point, verbose=False)

                # Store the result as a tuple of (spread_points, spread_value)